belohoub/UBcards/README.md

 $ cat ~/.local/share/ubcards/wallet.ini
 ```

 Then re-open the UBcards app and check if the import was successful.
-In case of any issues, you can get back o the previous configuration:
+In case of any issues, you can get back to the previous configuration:

 ```
 $ cp ~/.local/share/ubcards/wallet.ini~ ~/.local/share/ubcards/wallet.ini